megaease/easemesh/docs/shadow-service-guide.md

 ## The usage of shadow service

-Let's introduce the usage of Shadow Service by a payment scenario.
-This scenario involves three services, User, Order, and Payment, the User and Order Services each uses a MySQL database, as shown in the following diagram (the payment service eventually calls a third-party service to complete the payment, but is not shown in the diagram).
+Now let’s introduce the usage of Shadow Service with a simplified payment scenario, it is involving two services, Order and Payment, the Order service calls the Payment service, the Payment service will eventually call a third-party service (not shown in the figure) to complete the payment, and the Order service also accesses a MySQL database.

+The system is deployed into Kubernetes via EaseMesh, during the deployment process, EaseMesh injects SideCar ([Easegress](https://github.com/megaease/easegress)-based) and [JavaAgent](https://github.com/megaease/easeagent) into the application's POD, thereby hijacking the HTTP requests and data requests issued by the application, achieving the `3-consistency` and `4-isolation` we have mentioned earlier.
+Below is the architecture of the system.

 ![diagram-02](./imgs/shadow-service-guide-02.png)

-To test it, we need to first create the copies of the databases:
+To test it, we need to first create a copy of the database.
+This step can be done through the backup and recovery function of MySQL.
+Because both data copies are in the same security domain, it is no need to desensitize the data.

 ![diagram-03](./imgs/shadow-service-guide-03.png)

-Then, the below `emctl` command will create the shadow copies of the user and order service, a Canary rule (created automatically, so not included in the configuration), and the mocked payment service.
-Note that the databases for the User and Order service are changed to database copies which we have just created.
+Then, the below `emctl` command will create the shadow copy of the Order service, a Canary rule (created automatically, so not included in the configuration).
+Note that the database for the Order service is changed to database copy which we have just created.

 ```bash
 echo '